Daniel-Carpenter/Metaheuristics/02 - Notes and Quizzes/12 - Population-Based Metaheuristics/03 - Particle Swarm Opt/README.md

 <br>

 ## 2. Defining `Movement`: Inertia, Cognitive and Social Influence
-> `Movement` is how the paricle goes about the space.
+> `Movement` is how the particle goes about the space.
 3 factors:

 <img src = "Images/overview3.png" width = 550> <br> <br>